clare-abreu/ocean_temperature_microbes/data/README.md

 COLUMNS:

-Sample: sample IDs given in datasets; a suffix denoting the dataset nicknames (as used the generic_data file names in the genericData folder) is added
+Sample: sample IDs given in datasets; a suffix denoting the dataset nicknames (as described above) is added

 WMGR: weighted mean growth rate of the sample, as calculated with the codon usage bias method